 You cannot include the cost of diet food or beverages in medical expenses because the diet food and beverages substitute for what is normally consumed to satisfy nutritional needs.

-See Weight-Loss Program under What Medical Expenses Are Includable, earlier want to use Figure 1 to help you decide if any of your reimbursement is taxable.
+See Weight-Loss Program under What Medical Expenses Are Includible, earlier.